ewernqvi/mvc_rest_demo/README.md

 ]
 ```

-### Add an image to our advertisment
+### Add an image to our advertisement
-To make our advertisment more appealing we want to upload an image to the server.
+To make our advertisement more appealing we want to upload an image to the server.
 Image uploading
 can be performed in many ways, but when using a http-browser
 [multi-part form](http://www.ietf.org/rfc/rfc2388.txt) is the norm and the browser handles
 content-type, size headers etc for you.

 When using curl we must include the -F option to tell curl we want to post a file, in this case our
 image.
-Since we want to add the image to our advertisment we must also include the advertimenentId
+Since we want to add the image to our advertisement we must also include the advertisement Id
 as a form parameter

 ```